Teun Struycken (born 1906): Early life

 Antoon Arnold Marie Struycken was born on 27 December 1906 in Breda in the province of North Brabant in a Roman Catholic family.
 Struycken was interred in Kamp Sint-Michielsgestel prison camp during World War II.

 Politics

 He was among others Minister of Justice, Governor of the Netherlands Antilles, Minister of the Interior and a member of the Dutch Council of State.
 He was also alderman of Breda from 1938 to 1941, and from 1944 to 1950.
-After the war he was briefly Minister of Justice, in which capacity he commuted the death sentences of the "Breda Two" (Franz Fischer (SS) and Ferdinand aus der Fünten) to life imprisonment.
+After the war he was briefly Minister of Justice, in which capacity he commuted the death sentences of the "Breda Two" (Franz Fischer and Ferdinand aus der Fünten) to life imprisonment.

 Governor of the Netherlands Antilles

 While Governor of the Netherlands Antilles, Struycken came into conflict with the Council of Ministers of the Netherlands Antilles, who wanted to install S.W. van der Meer as Minister of Justice.
 Van der Meer, who had his own law practice in Curaçao, did not agree to give up his practice as a lawyer completely, prompting Struycken to refuse to install Van der Meer.
 The Dutch Antillean government complained to the government of the Kingdom of the Netherlands about the governor's inappropriate involvement in government matters.
 The Netherlands government eventually agreed with the Antillean government.
 This affair resulted in a reorientation of the office of Governor of the Netherlands Antilles, which increasingly began to resemble the role of the constitutional monarch in the Netherlands.